 Rear-end collisions are some of the most common accidents on roadways.
 Most rear-end accidents contain an element of negligence.
 These accidents do not occur unless vehicles are driving unsafely close to one another.
-The attorneys at Douglas, Haun & Heidemann, PC know the liability considerations that dictate damages in rear-end cases.
-We are prepared to help you maximize the compensation available to you through auto insurance claims and formal lawsuits against the individual(s) responsible.
+The rear-end collision attorneys at Douglas, Haun & Heidemann, PC know the liability considerations that dictate damages in rear-end cases.
+Our Springfield personal injury lawyers are prepared to help you maximize the compensation available to you through auto insurance claims and formal lawsuits against the individual(s) responsible.

 Fault in Rear-End Accidents